US STOCKS-Wall St falls on McDonald's miss, more pain in Spain

 "For a couple of weeks there, it was quiet so people weren't paying attention (to Europe) but the minute they opened their mouth - boom."

-Energy shares also slumped as fears of a global slowdown prompted investors to shun riskier assets, with U.S. crude down nearly 3 percent at $89.46 a barrel.
-Chevron Corp dropped 1.8 percent to $107.24.
-The NYSE Arca oil index lost 2.2 percent.
+Energy shares also slumped as fears of a global slowdown prompted investors to shun riskier assets, with U.S. crude down more than 3 percent at $88.93 a barrel.
+Chevron Corp dropped 2 percent to $107.02.
+The NYSE Arca oil index lost 2.5 percent.

 Stocks appeared to stabilize as the S&P 500 approached its 50-day moving average of 1,332.98, a technical support level that could trigger more losses if convincingly broken.

-"It's a natural reaction when you have such a dramatic move down, traders try to find some value and pick bottoms of stocks," said Doreen Mogavero, CEO of Mogavero, Lee & Co in New York.

-According to Thomson Reuters data, of the 120 companies in the S&P 500 that have posted earnings through Monday morning, 67.5 percent have reported earnings above analyst expectations.
-Over the past four quarters, 68 percent of companies beat estimates.

 The CBOE Volatility Index, or VIX, Wall Street's fear gauge, jumped nearly 26 percent - its biggest percentage gain since November - when it touched a session high of 20.49.
-By midday, the VIX had given up some gains to trade at 18.69.
+By midday, the VIX had given up some gains to trade at 18.99 - slightly below 20, a level that's considered relatively low - although it was still up nearly 17 percent for the day so far.

 "While the actual VIX level is quite low at the moment, some of the volatility-related indicators are waving the flag of caution this week," said Randy Frederick, managing director of active trading and derivatives at Charles Schwab.